How to Play Texas Holdem Poker

 Omaha poker is also typically played as a Pot-Limit game, rather than No-Limit.

 In Seven Card Stud, you are dealt three cards at the outset: two face-down and one face-up.
 As the game proceeds through its betting rounds, each player is dealt three more face-up cards.
 The seventh and final card for each player is dealt face down.
 There are no community cards; each player must make the best five-card hand from their cards.

 No button moves around the table.
 The first person to act in the first betting round is the one who has the lowest-ranked face-up card.
 That person pays the “bring-in.”
 At the start of the hand, everybody also pays an ante.
 In subsequent betting rounds, the first player to act is the one with the strongest visible hand.

 The betting rounds are named after the number of cards that have been dealt to each player: Third Street, Fourth Street, etc. Seven Card Stud is usually played with a Fixed-Limit betting structure.

 Play Texas Holdem Today!

 In this guide, you learned the basics of the mechanics of a poker game, Texas Holdem rules, hand rankings, betting, and even a little about other forms of poker.
 Feel free to try our free poker game to continue your poker education and improve your game.
-When you feel ready to test your skills at real money Texas Holdem, check out our recommended poker sites.
+When you feel ready to test your skills at real money Texas Holdem, check out our recommended online poker sites in South Africa.